go-oas/docs/README.md

 ## Roadmap & Project board

-Check out the current [Project board](https://github.com/go-oas/docs/projects/1) for more information about the first alpha release.
-Note: Board is still in its early phase.
+Check out the current [Project board](https://github.com/go-oas/docs/projects/1) for more information about the first alpha release. _Note: Board & project are still in its early phase._

+You can join projects Telegram group at: [https://t.me/go_oas](https://t.me/go_oas)